 - 1. Pass

-- 2. Fail (with remediation no more than one section)
+- 2. Pass with remediation (no more than one section may be remediated)

 - 3. Fail (exit program)

 Committee members will communicate exam results (pass or fail) to students at the conclusion of the oral exam.
 In order to pass, examinees must pass each area.
 Students failing one or more areas must retake the exam by no later than the beginning of the following semester in a format to be determined by the committee.
-Students who fail the exam a second time will withdraw from the program by the end of the academic year and may petition to receive an M.A. degree.
+Students who fail the exam a second time will withdraw from the program by the end of the academic year and may petition to receive a terminal M.A. degree.